What is transverse myelitis (TM)?

-The exact cause of the damage to the spinal cord has not yet been determined with certainty but it is thought that it may be due to an autoimmune reaction to a viral or bacterial infection.
-In autoimmune diseases, the immune system mistakes the body’s own tissue as foreign, and attacks it, causing inflammation (swelling) that results in damage to the myelin.
+Researchers have not determined the exact cause of the damage to the spinal cord, but believe it is due to an autoimmune reaction to a viral or bacterial infection.
+In autoimmune diseases, the immune system mistakenly attacks the body’s own tissue, causing inflammation (swelling) that results in damage to the myelin.

-- Transverse myelitis often develops following viral infections such as varicella zoster (the virus that causes chicken pox and shingles), herpes simplex, cytomegalovirus, Epstein-Barr, influenza, echovirus, HIV, hepatitis A, and rubella.
+Viral infections such as herpes simplex, cytomegalovirus, Epstein-Barr, influenza, echovirus, HIV, hepatitis A, rubella, chicken pox and shingles

-Some cancers may trigger an abnormal immune response that may lead to transverse myelitis.
+Some cancers may also trigger an abnormal immune response that leads to TM.

 Who gets transverse myelitis, and when?

 TM occurs in adults and children of all races.

 - Those assigned female at birth have a higher risk of TM than those assigned male.

 - No genetic pattern is known.
 TM is not related to family history.

 - The highest number of new cases in a given year occurs between ages 10 and 19, and between ages 30 and 39.